 Proof.
 The proof is the same as for the previous claim, except that A has to guess not only the bit b, but also the message position i.
-A then generates the secret key by selecting $x_1^0, x_2^0, \ldots, x_l^0$, $x_1^1, x_2^1, \ldots, x_l^1$, computes the public key $y_1^0, y_2^0, \ldots, y_l^0, y_1^1, y_2^1, \ldots, y_l^1$, and substitutes its input y in place of y_i^{1-b} .
-A will succeed in finding an inverse for y if it can answer the query of $E^?$ (i.e., if the i-th bit of the query message is b), and if the i-th bit of the forgery message is 1-b.
-To compute the probability of A's success, note that the query message and the forgery message have to differ in at least one bit position, which is position i with probability at least 1/l.
-Thus, A has probability at least 1/l of guessing i correctly, and then probability 1/2 of guessing b correctly.
-So success probability of A is at least $\epsilon/(2l)$.
+A then generates the secret key by selecting $x_1^0, x_2^0, \ldots, x_l^0, x_1^1, x_2^1, \ldots, x_l^1$ , computes the public key $y_1^0, y_2^0, \ldots, y_l^0, y_1^1, y_2^1, \ldots, y_l^1$ , and substitutes its input y in place of $y_i^{1-b}$ .
+A will succeed in finding an inverse for y if it can answer the query of $E^?$ (i.e., if the i-th bit of the query message is b), and if the i-th bit of the forgery message is b.
+To compute the probability of a's success, note that the query message and the forgery message have to differ in at least one bit position, which is position i with probability at least 1/l.
+Thus, a has probability at least a0 guessing a1 correctly, and then probability a2 of guessing a3 correctly.
+So success probability of a4 is at least a6 guessing a5 correctly.
+So success probability of a6 is at least a6 guessing a6 correctly.

 Note that the above bound on the success probability of A is "tight" in the following sense.
-If there is an algorithm that inverts f with probability δ , then we can build an adversary $E^{?}$ that succeeds in forging a signature with probability roughly $2l\delta$: namely, $E^{?}$ will try to invert f for at least one of the 2l public key values.
-If it succeeds, say, for value y_i^b , it will then query the some message whose i-th bit is 1 - b, and then be able to forge a signature on a new message, which is the same as the query message except in the i-th bit.
+If there is an algorithm that inverts f with probability $\delta$ , then we can build an adversary E? that succeeds in forging a signature with probability roughly $2l\delta$ : namely, E? will try to invert f for at least one of the 2l public key values.
+If it succeeds, say, for value $y_i^b$ , it will then query the some message whose i-th bit is 1-b, and then be able to forge a signature on a new message, which is the same as the query message except in the i-th bit

-Thus, it is meaninful to say that Lamport's signature scheme is 2l times less secure than the underlying one-way function.
+Thus, it is meaningful to say that Lamport's signature scheme is 2l times less secure than the underlying one-way function.

-2.1 What happened to the paradox?
+What happened to the paradox?
 How was it that we were able to prove security of this scheme?
 After all, A needed to produce a signature and yet was able to invert a one-way function from a forgery!
-The point is that Aproduced a signature using one part of the key, while gained knowledge if the forgery used another part of key.
+The point is that A produced a signature using one part of the key, while gained knowledge if the forgery used another part of key.
 The paradox failed to account for the idea that A may not know the entire secret key, and thus be able to forge signatures some messages and not others, and thus gain knowledge with some probability less than 1.

-3 Collision-Resistant Hashing
+9.3 Collision-Resistant Hashing